Shape-centered Representation Learning for Visible-Infrared Person Re-identification

 \subsection{Visible Person Re-Identification}

 Visible Person Re-Identification (ReID) aims to match visible pedestrian images with the same identity under non-overlapping cameras.
-With the introduction of large-scale datasets \cite{zheng2015scalable},\cite{zheng2017unlabeled},\cite{wei2018person}, Visible person ReID based on deep learning has rapidly developed.
+With the introduction of large-scale datasets \cite{zheng2015scalable}, visible person ReID based on deep learning has rapidly developed \cite{huang2023learning}.
 In order to directly conduct end-to-end training in the expected embedding space, \cite{hermans2017defense} improved the hard sample mining of the classic triplet loss, which improved the discriminability of pedestrian features.
 In order to obtain fine-grained discriminative features, PCB\cite{sun2018beyond} proposes to horizontally divide pedestrian feature maps into 6 parts to learn part-level features.
-MGN\cite{wang2018learning} proposes an end-to-end multi-branch deep network to learn pedestrian feature representations of different granularity.
-To overcome the information loss caused by convolution and pooling operations, TransReid\cite{he2021transreid} proposes a transformer-based reid framework.
-In addition, changes in illumination, pose, and perspective also pose challenges for extracting discriminative pediatric features In response to the issue of illumination changes, IID\cite{zeng2020illumination} proposes to eliminate the adverse effects of illumination changes by decoupling illumination features and identity features.
+In addition, changes in illumination, pose, and perspective also pose challenges for extracting discriminative pedestrian features.
+In response to the issue of illumination changes, IID\cite{zeng2020illumination} proposes to eliminate the adverse effects of illumination changes by decoupling illumination features and identity features.
 In order to align with the standard posture of pedestrians, PIE\cite{zheng2019pose} introduces the PoseBox structure to obtain pose-invariant embedded features.
-In response to the adverse impact of camera style changes on pedestrian matching, Camstyle\cite{zhong2018camera} proposed using CycleGAN\cite{zhu2017unpaired} to achieve transfer between different camera styles, smoothing out camera style differences at the data level.
+In response to the adverse impact of camera style changes on pedestrian matching, Camstyle\cite{zhong2018camera} proposed using CycleGAN to achieve transfer between different camera styles, smoothing out camera style differences at the data level.
 To improve the efficiency and accuracy of ReID models in real-world applications, various methods have been proposed to enhance representation learning and improve feature embeddings.
 SAT \cite{suljagic2022similarity} employs a Siamese network for similarity learning, enhancing re-identification accuracy and tracking stability.
 Fast re-OBJ \cite{bayraktar2022fast} introduces an efficient embedding learning strategy for real-time rigid object ReID, improving feature discriminability while maintaining a high processing speed of 15Hz on a standard PC.
 IO-ReID \cite{bayraktar2023improved} enhances object re-identification by optimizing embedding generation, improving retrieval accuracy while maintaining real-time efficiency in cluttered rigid scenes.
 However, these methods are primarily designed for feature learning within the visible spectrum and struggle to adapt to all-day surveillance systems, especially in nighttime scenarios where near-infrared cameras are commonly used, significantly limiting their performance.